FRAGMENT is a toolkit for building products that move and track money. It includes a dashboard, API and a CLI-based Ledger design tool.

 is used to ensure that reconciling a transaction is idempotentposted

-: the timestamp of the Ledger Entry is taken from the Tx to ensure the Ledger mirrors the external systemTransactions synced to FRAGMENT but not reconciled to a Ledger are considered unreconciled.
+: the timestamp of the Ledger Entry is taken from the Tx to ensure the Ledger mirrors the external systemBook transfers are a common type of money movement which produce two Txs at your bank as part of one payment.

 You can query unreconciled transactions in a Linked Ledger Account using the unreconciledTxs